Yummy Pork Mummy Recipe

 - 6. Place bundle in an ungreased shallow baking pan.
-Bake, uncovered, for 15-20 minutes or until a meat thermometer reads 160°.
+Bake, uncovered, for 15-20 minutes or until a thermometer reads 160°.
 Transfer to a serving platter.
 Let stand for 10 minutes before slicing.
 Serve with reserved mustard sauce.
 Yield: 4 servings.

 1 each: 576 calories, 41g fat (23g saturated fat), 169mg cholesterol, 975mg sodium, 27g carbohydrate (5g sugars, 1g fiber), 27g protein.

 "Fun to make!!
 These were flavorful and moist.
 And a great presentation for Halloween!"